Nathan Mayer Rothschild: Early life, origins in Frankfurt

-Nathan Mayer Rothschild was born on 16 September 1777 to Mayer Amschel Rothschild and Gutle Schnapper in the Frankfurt Ghetto, Free City of Frankfurt, Holy Roman Empire (what is today Germany).
+Nathan Mayer Rothschild was born on 16 September 1777 to Mayer Amschel Rothschild and Guttle Schnapper in the Jewish ghetto area of Frankfurt in the Holy Roman Empire (in present-day Germany).
 He was born to an Ashkenazi Jewish family.
-Nathan counted among his brothers; Amschel Mayer Rothschild, Salomon Mayer Rothschild, Carl Mayer Rothschild and James Mayer Rothschild.
-He was the third oldest son and all five brothers would go on to become close business partners spread out across Europe.
-Rothschild also had five sisters, including Henriette Rothschild, who married Abraham Montefiore.
+He was the third son, and his brothers were Amschel Mayer Rothschild, Salomon Mayer Rothschild, Carl Mayer Rothschild and James Mayer Rothschild.
+All five brothers would go on to become close business partners spread out across Europe.
+They had five sisters, including Henriette Rothschild, who married Abraham Montefiore.

 Move to England and involvement in textile trade

-In 1798, at the age of 21, he settled in Manchester, England and established a business in textile trading and finance, later moving to London, England, beginning to deal on the London Stock Exchange from 1804.
+In 1798, at the age of 21, he settled in Manchester, England, and established a business in textile trading and finance.
+He later moved to London and began dealing on the London Stock Exchange from 1804.
 He made a fortune in trading bills of exchange through a banking enterprise begun in 1805, dealing with financial instruments such as foreign bills and government securities.